jeffrey-huggins/dockerize-your-vsts-agents/README.md

 #### 4. Create your VSTS build agent in a Docker container
 The list of VSTS Agent dockerfiles can be found at https://hub.docker.com/r/microsoft/vsts-agent/.
-The Ubuntu-standard dockerfiles that are listed contain images for handling many built in VSTS build and release tasks, such as .NET Core.
+The Ubuntu-standard dockerfiles that are listed contain images for handling many built-in VSTS build and release tasks, such as .NET Core.
 I will be using ubuntu-16.04-standard so to create my agent I will run the command:

 `docker run -e VSTS_ACCOUNT=<youraccountname> -e VSTS_TOKEN=<your-account-Private-access-token> -e VSTS_WORK=/var/vsts -v /var/run/docker.sock:/var/run/docker.sock -v /var/vsts:/var/vsts -d microsoft/vsts-agent:ubuntu-16.04-standard`